Postgraduate Course: Research Sources and Strategies in Archaeology (PGHC11079)

 ||Availability||Available to all students

-The course differs from most other MSc Archaeology/Osteoarchaeology courses in that it is not tied to any single theme, period or place, although there is a strong emphasis on Research Skills (including communication skills) and general knowledge of academic practice within the discipline.
-The first part of the course (semester 1) consists primarily of potential research subjects and formats in Archaeology, coupled with presentations on selected topics.
-The second part of the course (semester 2) deals mainly with research and dissertation writing skills, ethics, SPSS, and presentation skills (visual and written).
+The course differs from most other MSc Archaeology/Osteoarchaeology courses in that it is not tied to any single theme, period or place, although there is a strong emphasis on Research Skills (including communication skills) and general knowledge of the academic and professional context of the discipline.
+The first part of the course consists primarily of presentations on selected topics (research and library skills, dissertation writing, ethics, SPSS, museum skills, employment opportunities and job-seeking issues).
+In addition, a number of guest speakers are invited, usually professionals working in various branches of archaeology (such as heritage management, commercial archaeology, museums), to give short talks about aspects of their work or about doing research in local or national organisations.
 The course encourages you to learn while thinking more actively and independently about your own research.

 Entry Requirements (not applicable to Visiting Students)